 You’re not sure if it’s available in your home?
 It’s easy to check.
 Compare wireless rural broadband plans at Glimp today!

 As for ADSL2+, it is more demanding than base ADSL.
 The reason?
 To be able to use an ADSL2+ package, your home needs to be located no more than 2km away from a broadband cabinet.
 ADSL allows for up to 6km distances, hence its coverage is greater.
 And to be sure, fibre is faster than any ADSL plan, given that with the latter upload speeds are always considerably lower than download speeds.
 Fibre coverage in rural areas should be checked with local providers, as they, more often than not, offer better deals than global ISPs.

 If you don’t have a phone line (or don’t need one), naked broadband is the right solution for you.
 Broadband without phone line NZ is one of the preferred options for many Kiwis, even those living in urban areas.
 More and more people keep relying on their mobile phones for everyday communication, so it is only to be expected that the existing naked broadband offer will keep expanding.

-ISPs presently offering naked broadband plans include Flip, Orcon, Stuff Fibre, Wireless Nation, Slingshot, Vodafone, MyRepublic, Spark, 2Degrees, Bigpipe, and Compass.
+ISPs presently offering naked broadband plans include Flip, Orcon, Stuff Fibre, Wireless Nation, Slingshot, Vodafone, MyRepublic, Spark, 2Degrees, Bigpipe, Taylor, and Compass.
 Quite a number, as you can see, so make sure to compare all the deals before deciding on anything definite.
 Use our broadband compare tool to get things straight in a matter of minutes.

 Defining 4g connection speed does get tricky, as speeds vary from country to country and from ISP to ISP.
 According to recent research, New Zealand has the fastest 4G speeds in the world, amounting to up to 36Mbs, compared to the standard of 21Mbs in Australia, 13Mbs in Britain, and 10Mbs in the U.S.